0xideas/sequifier-archive/README.md

 > sequifier.py --train --config_path=[CONFIG PATH] --project_path=[PROJECT PATH]

+If the data on which the model is trained comes from the preprocessing step, the flag

+> --on-preprocessed

+should also be added

-and configured using the config.
-The default config can be found here:
+The training step configured using the config.
+The two default configs can be found here:

 > configs/train/default.yaml
+> configs/train/default-on-preprocessed.yaml

 ## Inferring on test data using the trained model